it-at-m/ehrenamt-justiz/ehrenamt-justiz-api/README.md

 | wohnungsstatus | enum: HAUPTWOHNUNG or NEBENWOHNUNG | Residential status: main residence or secondary residence |
 | auskunftssperren | List of String | blocking of information if list is not empty|

+## General
+The api also contains commonly used exceptions and constants.

+## Release build

 The release is built by manually calling the action “api-release” (https://github.com/it-at-m/ehrenamt-justiz/actions/workflows/api-release.yml) and saved in the central Maven repository (https://central.sonatype.com/search?q=ehrenamt-justiz).